sunpy/sunpy/docs/dev_guide/contents/ai_usage.rst

 Examples of appropriate use:
  * A contributor uses AI to help diagnose a failing test or isolate a bug in a pull request they authored and understand
  * A contributor uses AI to help improve or reword PR summaries and or comments they have written
  * AI is used to suggest improvements to documentation, error messages, or small refactors, followed by careful human verification.
  * Maintainers use AI tools to summarize discussions, explore alternative implementations, or assist in reviewing well-scoped, clearly explained changes.

 Examples of inappropriate use:
 * Generating an entire pull request directly from an issue description and submitting it with minimal human understanding or validation.
-* Entirely AI generated Issues, PR summaries, comments.
+* Pasting AI generated text in the description of issues, PRs or in comments.
 * Using AI-generated changes as a substitute for learning the codebase or engaging with review feedback.
 * Expecting maintainers to serve as the primary filter for correctness, design decisions, or AI hallucinations.
 * Passing off large amounts of AI generate content as created by a human

 Transparency and Sustainable Collaboration
 ==========================================
 Contributors should be transparent about significant AI assistance and be prepared to explain how AI tools were used and how the resulting work was validated.
 Transparency supports trust, effective collaboration, and sustainable maintenance.
-The intent of this policy is not to discourage AI use, but to ensure that all contributions, AI-assisted or not,respect the time, expertise, and long-term responsibilities of both contributors and maintainers.
+The intent of this policy is not to discourage AI use, but to ensure that all contributions, AI-assisted or not, respect the time, expertise, and long-term responsibilities of both contributors and maintainers.

 This document may evolve over time as generative AI tooling and community expectations change.
 Contributors should refer to the latest version when preparing contributions.